Why Diversity is Important

 The faculty at Hard Work U is not ethnically diverse.

 If you desire a campus with a nice mix of males and females, this may be the school for you.

-At College of the Ozarks, the male to female student ratio is far higher than the national average of about 40:60 with a student body that is equally balanced.
+At College of the Ozarks, the disparity between men and women on campus is far lower than the national average.
+The undergraduate student body at Hard Work U is equally balanced.

 This college is ranked at #408 in male to female diversity nationwide.
 The undergraduate population is comprised of 677 males and 764 females.